Scalable couplings for the random walk Metropolis algorithm: Couplings of the RWM algorithm

+The new GCRN (\emph{Gradient Common Random Numbers}) coupling attempts to synchronize acceptance events by ensuring that $n_x^\top Z_x = n_y^\top Z_y$; it contracts the chains due to synchronized movement towards the mode.
+By design and in certain high-dimensional asymptotic regimes, GCRN is optimal for contraction within the class $\mathcal{P}$ (see Theorems~\ref{thm:gcrn-opt-stdgauss}, \ref{thm:gcrn-opt-elliptgauss} and~\ref{thm:gcrn-opt-product}).
+We construct in Appendix~\ref{app:optimal-markovian} an implementable modification of GCRN that is asymptotically optimal over the entire class $\mathcal{M}$; we prefer the simpler GCRN coupling as any additional gain appears very small (see Figures~\ref{fig:spherical-squaredist} and~\ref{fig:elliptical-squaredist}).
+Other variants of GCRN with similar high-dimensional properties could be devised, for instance synchronizing $n_x^\top Z_x = n_y^\top Z_y$ using an appropriate reflection or rotation.
+Aiming to combine favourable properties of contractive and reflective couplings, we propose a hybrid between the GCRN and reflection couplings in Section~\ref{sec:correctedrefl}.

+In practice, once the chains become close enough to have a reasonable chance of coalescing in one step, we propose to swap from a contractive coupling like GCRN to one that allows for exact meetings.
+We use such two-scale approaches in the experiments of Section~\ref{sec:applications}; our coalescive coupling of choice is the \emph{reflection-maximal} coupling (\citealp[Section~4.1]{jacob2020unbiased}; see also Appendix~\ref{app:precondition}).
+Two-scale couplings have previously been considered in e.g. \cite{biswas2022coupling-based,bou-rabee2020coupling}.

-In our subsequent analysis, a recurrent quantity is the correlation (equivalently, the covariance) of the projections $n_x^{\top}Z_x$ and $n_y^{\top}Z_y$.
-We evaluate this for each coupling in Proposition~\ref{prop:corr-grad-proj} below.
-As with all our results, this is proved in Appendix \ref{sec:proofs}.
+As a major component to this work, we develop theory which explains the behaviour of coupled RWM chains in high dimensions.
+We focus on GCRN and the two baselines; a recurring quantity in our analysis is the joint distribution of $(n_x^{\top}Z_x, n_y^{\top}Z_y)$ which we characterize in Proposition~\ref{prop:corr-grad-proj} below.
+As with all our results in the main text, this is proved in Appendix~\ref{sec:proofs}.